Hi, I’m Blader Kei!

 I compete in and organize Beyblade tournaments across the globe.
 My home base is Toronto, I also regularly travel for tournaments internationally.
-For instance, in 2019 I traveled to California for a series of tournaments, and will be traveling to Japan for the fifth year in a row in 2020!
+For instance, in 2019 I traveled to California for a series of tournaments, and have traveled to Japan to play in tournaments for the past five years!

 I write tournament reports, Beyblade reviews, metagame analysis, and community building advice here on BeyBase.
 I also help to write and update resources for WBO Organized Play such as their rulebooks, organizer’s guide, and judge’s guide.

 If you’ve read this far, thank you.

 My involvement with Beyblade initially came from the pure childlike desire to have fun and compete–and a big part of it still comes from that–but by becoming involved with the community, it quickly also became about playing a role in creating an environment where other people can connect.